mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 The setting accepts the values 0, 1 or 2:

-0. Case-sensitive matching (default)
+* `0`: case-sensitive matching (default)
-1. Convert the requested database name to lower case before using case-insensitive matching.
+* `1`: convert the requested database name to lower case before using case-insensitive matching.
 Assumes that database names on the server are stored in lower case.
-2. Use case-insensitive matching.
+* `2`: use case-insensitive matching.

 *true* and *false* are also accepted for backwards compatibility.
 These map to 1 and 0, respectively.

 The identifier names are converted using an ASCII-only function.
 This means that non-ASCII characters will retain their case-sensitivity.

+Starting with MaxScale versions 2.5.25, 6.4.6, 22.08.5 and 23.02.2, the behavior
+of `lower_case_table_names=1` is identical with how the MariaDB server behaves.
+In older releases the comparisons were done in a case-sensitive manner after the requested database name was converted into lowercase.
+Using `lower_case_table_names=2` will behave identically in all versions which makes it a safe alternative to use when a mix of older and newer MaxScale versions is being used.

 ```
 authenticator_options=lower_case_table_names=0